-Some of the hazards encountered as part of Outdoor Centre and Camp Thunderbird programs may be familiar from our home communities: inclement weather and storms, motor-vehicle accidents, uneven ground, treefall, fire, hot liquids, infectious illnesses such as COVID-19, and equipment failure.
-For more information of the risk of COVID-19 please see our COVID - 19 FAQ page.
+Some of the hazards encountered as part of Outdoor Centre and Camp Thunderbird programs may be familiar from our home communities: inclement weather and storms, motor-vehicle accidents, uneven ground, treefall, fire, hot liquids, equipment failure, and communicable disease such as, but not limited to, flu, gastroenteritis, COVID-19, and other viruses.

 Some hazards may be more unique to the Outdoor Centre and Camp Thunderbird programs and settings.
-These hazards include, but are not limited to: lake and ocean water, marine traffic, boat capsizes, wildlife encounters (including bears, cougars, wolves, mice or other rodents, and stinging insects), hypo- or hyperthermia, fall from heights, including falls while hiking in steep terrain, falls or injuries due to equipment failure, error in judgement, or natural rock or tree fall on our real-rock climbing areas or High Ropes challenge courses, remoteness from emergency medical or evacuation services, including the failure of communication technology.
+These hazards include, but are not limited to: lake and ocean water, marine traffic, boat capsizes, wildlife encounters (including bears, cougars, wolves, mice or other rodents, and stinging insects), hypo- or hyperthermia, fall from heights, including falls while hiking in steep terrain, falls or injuries due to equipment failure, error in judgement, natural rock or tree fall on our property, on out-trips, and on our real-rock climbing areas, remoteness from emergency medical or evacuation services, including the failure of communication technology.

-The hazards listed, and other hazards not listed, can pose a risk to even a well-trained and highly certified instructor, leader or guide.
+The hazards listed, and other hazards not listed, can pose a risk even a well-trained and highly certified instructor, leader or guide is present.
 Any of the Outdoor Centre and Camp Thunderbird programs or activities can, due to an error in judgement or factors beyond the leader's control, become hazardous and potentially life-threatening.